Hoyasumii/avengers-endgame/README.md

 [Bruce opens his eyes and sees the Sanctuary II up in the sky and a single missile heading towards the base blowing away Scott away.
 Then a continuous array of missiles destroys the base completely and everyone sinks below to the underground.]

-[The camera pans over to see Bruce holding up tons of debris from collapsing on top of the other Avengers with his one good
+[The camera pans over to see Bruce holding up tons of debris from collapsing on top of the other Avengers with his one good a